bird-team/brisbane-bird-atlas/data/study-area/README.md

 # Study area

 This directory contains spatial data delineating the extent of Brisbane, Australia.
-Note that Moreton Island and several other islands off the Australian coastline are omitted from this data set.
 It was derived using the "Local government area boundaries - Queensland" data set.

 ## Reference